Kena-Njonge/osync/README.md

 - Leverages `rsync` under the hood for efficient, resumable transfers and archive-friendly behavior.
 - Tracks directories through a `.vault-directories` ledger and git integration, making version control straightforward.
 - Resolves conflicts in favor of the newest change to keep day-to-day usage friction free.
-- Supports UTF-8 filenames, allowing for emojis and non ASCII characters to be transfered without issue
+- Supports UTF-8 filenames, allowing for emojis and non ASCII characters to be transferred without issue

 If you have used tools like Unison, this project will feel familiar, but the git-native mindset and reliance on ubiquitous tooling make it easy to tweak for your own workflow.